DuraSpace

+DuraSpace was a 501(c)(3) not-for-profit organization founded in 2009 with the merger of the Fedora Commons organization and the DSpace Foundation, two of the world's largest providers of open source digital repository software.
+In 2011, DuraSpace launched DuraCloud, an open source digital preservation software service.
+In July 2019, DuraSpace merged with Lyrasis, becoming a division of that organization.

+History

-DuraSpace was a 501(c)(3) not-for-profit organization founded in 2009 when the Fedora Commons organization and the DSpace Foundation, two of the largest providers of open source repository software for managing and providing access to digital content, joined their organizations.
-In July 2019 DuraSpace merged with LYRASIS, becoming a division of that organization.
+DuraSpace was founded in 2009 with the merger of the Fedora Commons organization and the DSpace Foundation, two of the world's largest providers of open source digital repository software for managing and providing access to digital content.
+In July 2019 DuraSpace merged with Lyrasis, becoming a division of that organization.

+collaborates with open source software projects, academics, technologists, curators and related commercial partners to create innovative, interoperable technologies and open standards and protocols that share an interest in preserving digital scholarship and culture.

+In January 2019 Lyrasis and DuraSpace announced their intention to merge.
+This was the second time the two organizations had planned a merger.
+This second attempt was successful, and in July 2019 DuraSpace became a division of Lyrasis with responsibility for community developed software programs.

+Technology

 The DuraSpace portfolio of open source technologies is developed by librarians, archivists, technologists and researchers.
 For stewards of knowledge open source software has several important advantages over proprietary software.
 Open source is developed through free sharing and the transparent exchange of ideas and resources among peers.
 DSpace and Fedora communities have used this process to build software platforms for repositories in more than 1,500 institutions in over 100 countries.

-DuraCloud is a new service and open source technology for managing content in the cloud that was launched by DuraSpace in 2011.
-DuraCloud makes use of commercial cloud infrastructure to provide organizations with tools for archiving content across multiple cloud providers to ensure that documents, imagery and videos are always backed-up.
-DuraCloud features built-in compute services for digital preservation, data access, transformation, and sharing.
-Institutions including University of Michigan ICPSR, Columbia University, Massachusetts Institute of Technology, Northwestern University, State of North Carolina Library and Archives use DuraCloud to preserve digital resources.

-History

-DuraSpace collaborates with open source software projects, academics, technologists, curators and related commercial partners to create innovative, interoperable technologies and open standards and protocols that share an interest in preserving digital scholarship and culture.

-In January 2019 LYRASIS and DuraSpace announced their intention to merge.
-This is the second time the two organizations have planned a merger.
-This second attempt was successful, and in July 2019 DuraSpace became a division of LYRASIS with responsibility for community developed software programs.

-Technology

 The DuraSpace open technology software portfolio crosses the boundaries of institutional systems, the Web, and cloud infrastructure and provides software solutions that address requirements of both data curation and long-term preservation.